• Skip to primary navigation

 • Prep the shallots and meat.
 Thinly slice the shallots.
 Smash whole cloves of garlic and roughly chop.

 • Cook eggs.
 For the eggs, whisk the eggs in a mixing bowl.
 Then place 1 tablespoon of oil in a pan on medium-high heat.
-When the pan is hot pour in about 2-3 tablespoon of egg and spread out thinly in a pan about 6-inch diameter like a crepe.
+When the pan is hot pour in about 2-3 tbsp of egg and spread out thinly in a pan about 6-inch diameter like a crepe.
 Cook for 30 seconds and then flip the egg-like crepe, cook for another 30 seconds, and place on the cutting board in a full circle.
 Continue with the rest of the mixture and pile the eggs on top of each other.
 Slice into 1 cm strips and then dice into 1 cm squares

 • Stir fry the Chinese sausage and char siu pork.
 Heat a wok on high heat.
 Add Chinese sausage and cook for 1 minute.
 Then add char siu and cook for another 1 minute.